"Nothing is always absolutely so".

 Criticism of PHP

 PHP is one of the most criticized languages.
-Usually a large part of critics are people who have experience of working with the older versions (lower than 5 or 5.4).
+Usually, a large part of critics are people who have experience of working with the older versions (lower than 5 or 5.4).
 It always goes this way.
 I don’t accuse those people and don’t say that they are incompetent.
 But now PHP has a lot of changes that make it relevant for writing a fine code and for using it in big projects.
 All languages have some limitations and problems, particularly if we talk about web-languages.
 PHP is not a new web-applications market player.
 Yes, we had many problems in PHP core in the past.
-But the large part of those issues were solved.
+But the large part of those issues was solved.
 Take a look at what PHP is now.

 PHP is simple.
 And it always saves time at the development stage.
 Next point shows why PHP is good not only for beginners.
 If a language is simple, you can write an understandable code.
 You will spend less time on examination of the code of others colleagues or the 3rd party developers.
 You can fairly claim that if the language is simple it can lead to a big amount of projects with the bad code and weak places.
 Still, we all know that serious projects always require good developers.
 At least we want to believe in that.